 Those interested in graduate programs offered at Wilkes University may apply on-line at www.wilkes.edu/applyonline.
 On campus, graduate admissions is located in the lower level of Breiseth Hall, Suite 002.
-You may contact the office by calling 800-WILKESU Extension 4235 or in Mesa, ext.
-6372.
+You may contact the office by calling 800-WILKESU Extension 4235.